WebDAV Drive Sample in .NET, C#

 Microsoft Office and AutoCAD Documents Editing

 Any temporary Microsoft Office and AutoCAD documents (~$docfile.docx, G57BURP.tmp, etc) are stored in the local file system only and are NOT synchronized to the server.
 Typically temporary Microsoft Office and AutoCAD documents are being automatically deleted by Microsoft office when the document editing is completed.

-When listing folder content the client reads file eTags and saves them in the local file system.
+When listing folder content the client reads file eTags and stores it as part of each placeholder.
 When sending modified content to the server, the client attaches the saved eTag to the request.
 The server compares eTags to ensure the file was not modified on the server since the file was read by the client.
 In the case of Microsoft Office documents, eTags provide one more level of protection against overwriting server changes in addition to locks.